 By actually living in the United States you will be immersed with English speakers.
 Classes at most schools are taught in English by native speakers.
 Your speaking skills, vocabulary, idiomatic usage, comprehension and listening skills will all be enhanced.
-What’s more, since English continues to be one of the major languages in global business, immersion in the language and culture is an added bonus.
+What’s more, since English continues to be one of the major languages in global business, immersion in the language can be critical for success, and understanding the culture is an added benefit.

 Wide Choice of Programs

-In the past 30 years, the number of U.S. post-secondary institutions offering hospitality, travel and tourism programs has more than quadrupled.
+In the past 30 years, the number of U.S. post-secondary institutions offering hospitality, travel and tourism programs have more than quadrupled.
 This has resulted in a wide variety of philosophies and approaches.
-Guest service is the common thread woven through all hospitality and travel and tourism programs.
-While not all programs are available in all schools, generally there are certain areas you may want to study: lodging, recreation, travel, tourism, convention, culinary, food and beverage, casino.
+Guest service is the common thread woven through all programs.
+While not all programs are available at every school, generally there are certain areas you may want to study: lodging, recreation, travel, tourism, convention, culinary, food and beverage, or casino.

 The University of California, Irvine (UCI) offers a three-month International Tourism & Hotel Management Certificate focusing on the growth of environmental consciousness within tourism.
 Using case studies, instructors help students grasp concepts and practices of successful hotel management that emphasizes sustainability and conserving natural resources.
 Throughout the program the students examine real-life cases that involve tourism infrastructure, super structure (for example, developing a new airport) and issues relating to pollution.
 They then determine how a tourism project will affect the local economy and the environment.

 Instructors tailor the assignment to each student’s country or city of origin, teaching students from overseas to learn to identify how some tourism issues relate to their home countries and the possible solutions they can apply.
 They then give a class presentation about their findings.